 When teeth must be removed, especially ones that appear in your smile, there are a number of natural-looking, permanent tooth-replacement options, such as implants, that can give your smile a second chance.

-Wisdom Teeth Removal in Hillsboro, Oregon
+Wisdom Teeth Extraction in Hillsboro, Oregon

 If you or your child needs to have wisdom teeth removed in Hillsboro, OR, East Wind Dental Care is here to help.
 Most adults develop four — one in each corner of the mouth behind the second molars.
 Unfortunately, there is not usually enough room for these extra molars to grow in without causing problems.
 Removing these molars early can help prevent infections, dental shifting, cysts, and even tumors.

 These molars (the third and final set) are the last teeth to erupt in the mouth.
 They usually grow in between the ages of 17 and 25.
 When there is not enough space for your wisdom teeth to grow in, they tend to grow in sideways.
 This angled growth can lead to a collision with your second molars, damaging your existing healthy teeth.
-This molars also tend to become impacted (partially trapped beneath the gums), which creates a space for bacteria and germs to hide and cause infections.
+These molars teeth also tend to become impacted (partially trapped beneath the gums), which creates a space for bacteria and germs to hide and cause infections.
 Most dental professionals recommend having regular checkups to track the location of your wisdom teeth and prevent these problems.

 Why have wisdom teeth removed?